open-feature/flagd-schemas/protobuf/buf.md

 ### SyncFlags
 Flagd acts as the client and initiates the streaming with `SyncFlagsRequest`.
 The server implementation will then stream feature flag configurations through `SyncFlagsResponse`.
+The response is either a `SyncPayload` (`sync`)  or a `google.rpc.Status` (`error`).

-The response contains `SyncState` which can be utilized to provide flagd with flexible configuration updates.
+`SyncPayload` contain flag configurations as a string and `SyncState` which can be utilized to provide flagd with flexible flag configuration updates.

+Errors are communicated through `google.rpc.Status` and client should expect a connection termination.

 ### FetchAllFlags
 Flagd acts as the client and sends the empty message `FetchAllFlagsRequest`.